 Cam Neely and his family raise his banner.

 There are 54 men with some sort of connection to the Bruins in the Hockey Hall of Fame, but some of these connections are stronger than others.
-The number drops to 32 when you count Hall-of-Famers who were with the Bruins for at least 5 season or for 1 of their Cups:
+The number drops to 32 when you count Hall-of-Famers who were with the Bruins for at least 5 seasons or for 1 of their Cups:

 * From the 1929 Stanley Cup: Team owner Charles Adams (from the Presidential Adams family), head coach and general manager Art Ross, goaltender Clarence "Tiny" Thompson, (Number 1 could be retired for him, but isn't), defensemen Shore and Clapper, left wing Cy Denneny, and centers Ralph "Cooney" Weland, Harry Oliver and Duncan "Mickey" MacKay.